RuiLiu-Uvic/EQRC/README.md

 Only for academic research.

 The folders 21, 25, 33 are the QR codes used in the experiments of QRFC.
-The corresponding experiment code is in MainSplit.cpp, wrote in C#.
+The corresponding experiment code is in the folder EQRC, wrote in C#.
 The .ned, .xml nad .ini files are used to simulate the communication.

 #### For the details, we refer to the papers.

 We are grateful for any suggestions and comments to our work.
 The whole framework is quiet complex.
-We will enrich the codes as much as we can to achieve the whole application.
+We will enrich the code as much as we can to achieve the whole application.
+If you have any question about the code, feel free to contact the authors.

 #### Any questions or comments are welcomed.
 Please feel free to contact the authors.